DimisTsar/Smart-Form-Mail/README.md

 This feature is useful for viewing a large string in the browser.
 For example, you can use this function to format the customer comments and display them in a more readable form:

-<p><?php echo nl2br(htmlspecialchars($feedback)); ?></p>
+<?php echo nl2br(htmlspecialchars($feedback)); ?>

-HTML does not care about whitespace, so if you don't filter this output with nl2br(), will be showing up as a single line.
+HTML does not care about whitespace, so if you don't filter this output with nl2br(), τηε φεεδβαψκ will be showing up as a single line.

-First we apply the htmlspecialchars() function and then the nl2br() because if we did this with the opposite order, <br/> tags, that nl2br() function inserted would be translated at HTML entities from the htmlspecialchars() function therefore, there would be no effect.
+We apply the htmlspecialchars() function and then the nl2br() because if we did this with the opposite order, <br/> tags, that nl2br() function inserted would be translated as HTML entities from the htmlspecialchars() function therefore, there would be no effect.